taliaalouise/apprentice-handbook/book/year-one/data-structures-and-algorithms/08-dynamic-programming.md

 ## Introduction

-Dynamic programming is a simple method of finding optimal or most efficient solutions to complex problems.
-It does this by deriving final optimal solution from optimal solutions to ever simpler versions of the problem.
+Dynamic programming is a simple method of finding optimal (best) solutions to complex problems.
+It does this by deriving the optimal solution from optimal solutions to simpler versions of the same problem.

 ### Typical problems